DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 ## Locally

-The following command will install TestCafe into your project directory and save it in the dependencies list.
+The following command will install TestCafe into your project directory and save it on the dependencies list.

 ```bash
 npm install --save-dev testcafe
 ```

 The local installation is preferred for continuous integration scenarios or if you are going to use TestCafe from a Node.js application (see [Programming Interface](programming-interface/index.html)).
-This kind of installation has two advantages:
+This kind of installation has two advantages.

 * It makes your project setup easier: running `npm install` in the project directory will automatically install TestCafe as well.
 * Different projects can depend on different versions of TestCafe.